Last Updated on

-Anchors are usually placed in the river bed or sea and are fused into the body of the boat with something known as the “rode.”
+Anchors are usually placed and set in the riverbed, sand or sea and are often fused into the body of the boat with something known as the “rode.”

 Let us give you a quick overview of all of the types of the anchors that are featured in this article:

 |Slide Anchor Box|

 |Greenfield 614-B||14 LBS||Grapnel|

 |Mantus Anchor Galvanized|

 |8 - 175 LBS||Plough|